rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 **n1:s0, n5:s0**

-With regards to associations, this case does not seem to result in a conflict, or add inconsistencies => Requires further considerations.
+With regards to associations, this case does not seem to result in a conflict, or add inconsistencies. => Requires further considerations.

 **n1:s0, n5:s1**